Warcren/debian-desktop/README.md

 # debian-desktop
-An attempt at automatic my Debian Desktop using a mix of APT with NixPackages
+An attempt at automating my Debian Desktop using a mix of APT with NixPackages